WhiskyTangoFawks/LunarFalloutPlus/README.md

 - Power armour is more powerful, but rare, and fusion cores are harder to come by and won't always be full.
 - Shoot/Kick/Explode locks open, and bypass hacking.
 Read the nexus page for [LockyBastard](https://www.nexusmods.com/fallout4/mods/13380) and [Auto-Hack](https://www.nexusmods.com/fallout4/mods/45219) for more details.
 - Survival fast travel is available by building the SS2 Caravan plot, and upgrading it to level 2, or take the Explorer Perk.
 It can also be enabled in the unlimited survival settings.
+- You don't need to stimpack your companions after combat, the survival requirement to use a stimpack to get them up is disabled.
 - This modlist uses Dynamic Performance Tuner to adjust shadow draw distance to try and keep a stable framerate.
 If shadow pop-in annoys you more than framerate drops, it can be disabled by removing "dxgi.dll" in the Stock Game Folder.
 If you have a strong graphics card and are playing at greater than 60FPS, you may gain minor quality benefits by upping the target FPS in dynaperf.ini in the stock game folder to whatever your framerate cap is, or adjusting min/max shadow distance.

 ### Technical Requirements